 - Judgments are made by peers who are trained.

 - The program has opportunities to respond to the process at certain points along the way.

 What is architectural accreditation?

-- Self-study: Programs prepare a written summary of performance based on the NAAB Conditions and Procedures for Accreditation.
+- Architecture Program Report: Programs prepare a written summary of performance based on the NAAB Conditions and Procedures for Accreditation.

 - Ongoing external review: Architecture programs continue to be reviewed over time on cycles that range from every few years to eight years.